 What is Tinnitus?

-Have you experienced hearing that constant ringing, buzzing, hissing or even a roaring sound?
+Have you experienced hearing that constant ringing, buzzing, hissing, or even a roaring sound?
 That is Tinnitus.

 Why Tinnitus Occurs?

-Based on recent studies, approximately 30 percent of the stellar population will go through tinnitus in their generation – and one in ten grownup individuals are suffering from chronic tinnitus which can bring enormous impact on their lives.
-Some of the common side effects of Tinnitus include Insomnia, stress, depression and social dysfunction.
+Based on recent studies, approximately 30 percent of the stellar population will go through tinnitus in their generation – and one in ten grownup individuals are suffering from chronic tinnitus which can bring an enormous impact on their lives.
+Some of the common side effects of Tinnitus include Insomnia, stress, depression, and social dysfunction.
 Tinnitus is not a disease and not even deadly though it has to be minimized.

 No Identified Cure for Tinnitus Yet